Linaro/lava/doc/v2/tables.rst

-.. index:: using tables in LAVA
+.. index:: using tables in LAVA, tables

 .. _using_tables: